25+ Black-Owned Businesses in Atlanta

 Shop delicious sips, including black teas, green and white teas, herbal and fruit teas, wellness herbs, honeys and tea accessories.
 Cafes at Sweet Auburn Curb Market and the BeltLine offer teas, lattes, chai teas, coffees, hot chocolates and more, and you can host an afternoon tea, tea tasting or tea experience.

 An affiliate of The National Association of Black Storytellers, Kuumba Storytellers of Georgia’s teachers, actors, drummers, biblical pundits, educators and librarians share and spread the love of storytelling.
 Kuumba Tattle Tales for ages 7-15 is part of their Kuumba Youth Storytellers program.

 Started by Marche Sparks, this restaurant serves breakfast all day, as well as lunch options.
 Enjoy egg sandwiches, salmon croquettes, French toast, oatmeal, sandwiches, salads, beignets and more, while kids can choose from the kid’s breakfast, grilled cheese, pb&j or a turkey sandwich.

 Owners Omar and Kimberly Finley created The Listening Tree, a children’s bookstore committed to Black authorship.
 The store offers a B-Boys & B-Girls Club membership for a monthly book selection and “Your World News” reports, as well as virtual meetups.

 Little House of Art in Norcross has painting, crafts, LEGOs, play dough, video games, bouncing and more for entertaining kids.
-They are currently open for field trips, paint parties and birthday parties.
+Their studio is not currently open, but you can shop online.